mghapp/challenge/README.md

-# Noclist Challenge
+# NOC List Challenge

-This repository contains code for the [NOC list Ad Hoc Challenge][noclist].
+This repository contains code for the [NOC List Ad Hoc Challenge][noclist].
 The code is written in Javascript, and is meant to be run via [Node.js][nodejs].

 ## Requirements